 - Measles, Mumps, Rubella: Two (2) MMR vaccinations given at least 28-days apart OR if no vaccination records available, lab evidence of immunity (positive titer results) for each Measles (Rubeola), Mumps, and Rubella.
 At least one of two MMR booster vaccinations are required prior to registration following a negative or equivocal titer result. - 2.
 Varicella: Two varicella vaccines given at least 28 days apart OR if no vaccination records available, lab evidence of varicella immunity (positive titer).
 At least one of two Varicella booster vaccinations is required prior to registration following a negative or equivocal titer result. - 3.
 Hepatitis B: A Hepatitis B vaccination series completed following the guidelines for dosing intervals published by the Centers for Disease Control and Prevention (CDC) OR if no vaccination records available, lab evidence of immunity (positive anti-HBs or HBsAb surface antibody).
 The student must provide complete documentation of a full Hepatitis B vaccination series or a positive titer result prior to participation in observation or clinical. - 4.
 Tetanus-Diphtheria-Pertussis (Tdap): Documentation of vaccination within last ten years.
-(DTP/DTaP and Td/TD vaccines do not meet this requirement.) - All newly admitted students are required to submit a tuberculin skin test (PPD) completed within 12-months of program start.
-In addition to a PPD completed within 12months of start, all students admitted to the PreSpecialty and MN Programs (non-RN entry) are required to submit a second PPD completed within 3-months of program start.
+(DTP/DTaP and Td/TD vaccines do not meet this requirement.) - 5.
+All newly admitted students are required to submit a tuberculin blood test (IGRA= QFT-Plus, QFT-GIT and T-Spot) completed within 3-months of program start. - If reading(s) is/are negative, repeat one- PPD or TB blood test annually. - If positive, medical evaluation and documentation of a clear chest x-ray completed within 6-months of program start (lab report OR physician verification of results required).
+If there is evidence of a positive chest x-ray and/or symptoms of TB, the student must notify their Program Director and follow up with a medical evaluation and if needed, treatment.
+For each consecutive year of enrollment after completing a chest x-ray, the Annual Post-Chest X-ray TB Questionnaire (https://nursing.